Run a pitch like a BOSS

 - Time: give agencies enough time to answer your RFP.
 Give your internal team enough time to assess each stage of a pitch.
 Don’t see too many agencies on the same day.

 - Be upfront about your budget range.
-Simple analogy: you want a car.
+A simple analogy: you want a car.
 Well, is it a Mini or Rolls Royce?

 - Beware ‘yes men’ who promise it all…especially if other agencies are shaking their heads.
 Listen to agencies when they say something can’t be realised for the time or budget you’ve allowed in your RFP.
 You want an agency with integrity…who can deliver what they outline at the pitch stage.
 Be prepared to make compromises…the most obvious being a phased approach.